DenisIndenbom/DiscordAuth/Readme.md

 **Instructions for working with the plugin for ordinary users**:

 - To add an account, the user must send a message `!add <username>` from the discord server to a special channel
-- Log in to the minecraft server
+- Log in to the Minecraft server
 - Discord bot will send a confirmation request to log in to the server.
 The player must confirm the entry.
 To confirm the login, you need to react to the message